 A Bit About Authentic Trips to Thailand

-Thailand a top destination for honeymoons, families, solo travelers, and couples alike.
-The diversity of landscapes and activities, the rich history and archeological ruins, opportunities for cultural immersion, and relaxing atmosphere are all reasons why trips to Thailand are great for any taste.
+Thailand a top destination for honeymoons, families, solo tour travelers, and couples alike.
+The diversity of landscapes and activities, the rich history and archeological ruins, opportunities for cultural immersion, and relaxing atmosphere are all reasons why trips and tours to Thailand are great for any taste.
 From the pristine beaches and islands of the south, to the temples and jungles of the north, and the many opportunities to get off the beaten path in between, Thailand tours do not disappoint either the rookie or expert traveler.

 Most Thailand tours begin or end in Bangkok, the country’s capital with a convenient central location.
 While it may have a reputation for rivaling megacities like Hong Kong traffic (locals are thankful for the elevated train), there are thousands of hidden treasures that absolutely make it worthwhile to spend a few days exploring.
 Aside from the normal must-see list - The Grand Palace, Wat Pho and its famous 43 meter reclining Buddha, and Wat Arun to name a few - there are thriving art communities and music scenes, neverending options to explore delicious street food, and cosmopolitan malls and modern buildings juxtaposed against ancient glittering temples.
 Brave the massive, open Chatuchak market with its endless stalls of everything from Buddha statues to home decor goods and musical instruments.
 Take a Longtail boat tour of the Klongs, (stilted homes on the Chao Phraya River) or buy a boat day pass for easy hop on, hop off exploration of the riverside neighborhoods, floating markets and temples.
 Explore Bangkok’s many landscaped parks, people watch around Soi Cowboy, and find a rooftop bar for a cocktail with a view - this exciting, bustling city has something to offer every explorer.